 A programme for posting of observers onboard tuna fishing vessels is being contemplated by the Government of India.
-However, in FSI tuna longliners Scientists are posted, this can be considered as observer onboard tuna longliners.
+However, in FSI tuna longliners which is more than 5% of vessels i.e. FSI research vessels which are operated in Indian EEZ are posted with Scientists for every month onboard data collection.
+The Scientist will collect data in the prescribed format designed for observer programme in the coming years.